dmiller903/trioPhaser/README.md

 # trioPhaser: Using Mendelian inheritance logic to improve genomic phasing of trios.
-Mendelian inheritance logic can be used to determine phase for the majority (67-83%) of variant nucleotide positions.
+Mendelian inheritance logic can be used to determine phase for the majority (67-83%) of variant nucleotide positions (Choi et al. 2018 & Roach et al. 2011).
 However, when both parents and the  child are heterozygotic (A/G), Mendelian inheritance alone cannot be used to determine phase.
 When such scenarios are present, phasing programs that rely on population-based haplotype reference panels can be used.

 Available software that directly uses trios and Mendelian inheritance logic during phasing have limitations.
 For example, some software require multiple